• Skip to primary navigation

 • Cooked molokhia leaves can be slimy if not prepared correctly.
 The trick is to add some sort of acid to the broth before adding the leaves.
 In this recipe, we are using lemon juice.
 Other people might add fresh tomato or tomato paste.

-• To serve 6 people with this recipe, I usually cook 2 or 3 cups of jasmine rice.
+• To serve 6 people with this recipe, I usually cook 2 or 3 cups of rice.
+I like to mix medium with long grain rice (calrose with basmati) for the best fluffy rice that works well with a broth based dish.

 • I like to finish this dish with the sumac onion salsa, and an extra squeeze of fresh lemon juice over the rice and chicken.
 It’s also delicious with Lebanese rice.